cmeighen/Melazza/README.md

-# Melazza
+# collabright

-[Heroku link][heroku] **Note:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-Melazza is a web application modeled after Piazza that will be built using Ruby on Rails and React.js.
+collabright is a web application modeled after Piazza that will be built using Ruby on Rails and React.js.

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login